trentgillis/brain-expander/docker-kubernetes/notes.md

   * To copy resources from a different phase, we need to use the `--from` argument to the `COPY` statement
     * For example: `FROM --phase=builder /app/build /usr/share/nginx/html`

-## Section 7: Continuous Integration and Deployment with AWSss
+## Section 7: Continuous Integration and Deployment with AWS

 * The entire idea of TravisCI is to watch for any time we push changes to our GitHub repo where anytime we push code to GitHub, it tap on the shoulder of Travis and informs it that there is new code present in the repository
   * Once Travis has been informed that new code is present in the repository, it pull down all of the new code and then allows us the ability to do some amount of work